goatchurchprime/two-voip-godot-4/README.md

 ## With OVRLipSync

 This is a highly speculative component that takes advantage of the chunking feature in the OpusChunked effect, but which is currently closed source.
 There is no Linux version.
 See https://github.com/godotengine/godot-proposals/discussions/9718

 Download the OVRLipSync libraries from https://developer.oculus.com/documentation/native/audio-ovrlipsync-native/ and unzip into top level as OVRLipSyncNative directory in this project.
 There is a stub include file for Linux that allows this GDExtension to compile and work without this library.

 On Windows you may need to copy the `OVRLipSyncNative/Lib/Win64/OVRLipSync.dll` file to the same directory as your `GodotEngine.exe` so that it finds and links it.

+For the addon to work correctly, `twovoip_lipsync` and `twovoip` cannot be used in the same project.